skybluecircles/driver-telematics-analysis/README.md

 ### "Shape" of Features

 As we begin to analyze our features, it would be good to get a sense of their shape.
-Let's look at the distributions of the features for a given driver.
+For a given driver, for each features, let's look at the distribution of the values.

 ```
 $ bin/plot/feature-box-plots 1